benfrick/docs-portfolio/src/commerce/product/api_rollup_threads.md

 >**TIP**: Reach out to the [Apollo Product Owner](#api-at-a-glance) for more information on how to use the Apollo tool.

-### Relationship of Consumer Channel ID to Channel ID
+### <a name="comparing-ids"></a>Consumer Channel ID and Channel ID

 Your Consumer Channel ID is unique to your app and allows you to have custom search rules to return only the parent and Rollup Threads that you need.
 But how is Consumer Channel ID related to the Channel ID you might be using with Product Feeds v2 API?

 Consumer Channel ID and Channel ID are not directly related and are not used together in either API.
 They serve a similar purpose in that they are unique IDs that help you to get only the data you need from each API.

-**So when calling the Product Feed Rollup Threads API, Consumer Channel ID is required and Channel ID is not allowed.**
+**When calling the Product Feed Rollup Threads API, Consumer Channel ID is required and Channel ID is not allowed.**

->**NOTE**: Threads returned by the Product Feed Rollup Threads API are pre-filtered for the Channel ID for Nike.com.
+>**NOTE**: Threads returned by the Product Feed Rollup Threads API are pre-filtered for the Nike.com Channel ID.

 ### I Already Use Product Feeds v2.
 How is This API Response Different?